 What if my computer fails the security checks?

-If your system has been determined not to be in compliance, your computer will be "quarantined."
-You should also be given a message as to the reason for your failed compliance.
-While quarantined, you will still have access to update servers for your operating system, anti-spyware, and anti-virus software.
+If your system has been determined not to be in compliance, your computer will be "quarantined" or access to the offending site will be blocked.
+You will be given a message as to the reason for the failed compliance when it occurs.
+While quarantined, you will still have access to certain campus UFL sites.